tshepang/blog-movies/content/movies/The Last King of Scotland (2006).rst

 * Kerry Washington is both a desirable and very capable actor, and there isn't a lack of those two qualities here.

-The whole is very well-made, complete with quality production design and an interesting story.
+The movie is very well-made, complete with quality production design and an interesting story.